IBM/MAX-Framework/README.md

 * [flask-cors](https://pypi.org/project/Flask-Cors/)

 ## Installation

 The package can be installed with pip.
-However, this is not necessary as the Docker images of all MAX models will include `maxfw` as a package.
+However, this is not necessary as each MAX model will get the `maxfw` package via the `MAX-Base` image.

 If you want to run a MAX model outside of a Docker container then you can install it with the following command: